Mahdi-Moosa/US_Housing_Price_ETL/README.md

 * Step 4: Load tables to AWS S3 bucket.
 * Step 5: Load tables to AWS redshift database.

-Database is primarily designed to perform queries(and join) on the "zip" table.
+Database is primarily designed to perform queries(and join) on the "zip" column of respective tables.

 ## Tools/resources used in the project:
 * [Python](https://www.python.org/)